Paull/python-mysql-orm/README.md

-This a mysql query builder python module in codeIgniter active record style
+This a Mysql orm/query builder Python module in [CodeIgniter activerecord][] style

 version 0.1 of this module has been tested in production environment for several days